puffinrocks/puffin/CONTRIBUTING.md

 ## Running your own Puffin

-You can run your own clone of puffin for yourself and your friends.
+You can run your own Puffin for yourself and your friends.
 First you need to do is to is to install Docker on your server.
 The easiest way is via Docker Machine [in the cloud](https://docs.docker.com/machine/get-started-cloud/) or on [your own server](http://loomchild.net/2015/09/20/your-own-docker-machine/).

 Next you need to run Puffin.
-To do that follow the instructions in [README](README.md#using-docker).
-For security reasons make sure to change the SECRET_KEY.
-Keep in mind the software is in early alpha development stage, so it should be used for experimentation only.
+To do that follow the instructions in README file for [Private Deployment](README.md#private-deployment).
+Keep in mind the software is in early alpha development stage, so for the moment it should be used for experimentation only.

-## Server

-You can donate your own server to host other people's containers.
-This option is not available yet.

-## Contact

-If you'd like to contact us please send an email to [puffin@puffin.rocks](mailto:puffin@puffin.rocks).
-We are in the process of setting up a discussion forum / mailing list / chat.

 ## Donations